floweredscarf/su25/labs/lab19/index.md

 >Implement the `shortestPath` method in `Graph.java`, and write a comparator for the vertices.
 We also recommend implementing the `getEdge` helper method, though it is not required. **All tests have been provided locally (yayyy) to help you debug!**

 {: .info}
+>**Tie-breaking scheme**: if there are multiple possible shortest paths to a vertex (i.e. different paths with same total weight), tiebreak by choosing the path that was traversed *first*.
+In other words, **when considering if we want to update a vertex's predecessor, we should only update it if the new distance is *strictly less than* the old distance**.

->**Tie-breaking scheme**: if two vertices are the *same* distance away from the source, you may tiebreak arbitrarily.
+two vertices are the *same* distance away from the source, you may tiebreak arbitrarily.

 ## A* search
 Sometimes, we know more about a graph than just the edge weights.
 If we're looking for the shortest path from `s` to `t` (aka we have a particular destination in mind), we might have an *estimate* of how far any other vertex is to `t`.
 We'll see how to solve this problem using an algorithm called **A\*** ("A star"), which is like Dijkstra's with an additional factor.